Child-related benefits for families may be capped at two children, the work and pensions secretary has said.

 Many working families decided against having more children even if they wanted to, for financial reasons, he suggested, while there was a "clustering" of large families on welfare who did not have to confront that reality.

 "People who are having support from welfare are often freed from that decision.
-Can there be not be a limit to the fact you need to cut your cloth in accordance with what capabilities and finances you have?"'Part of a process'
+Can there be not be a limit to the fact you need to cut your cloth in accordance with what capabilities and finances you have?"

 Asked where a potential cap would be set, Mr Duncan Smith said: "My view, if you did this, you would start it for people who begin to have more than, say, two children."